tomyanzhiyuan/tomyanzhiyuan/README.md

-# Hi there, I'm Zhiyuan Yan 👋
+# Hi there, I'm Tom Yan 👋

 I'm an undergraduate student at University of Rochester majoring in Computer Science.
 With a strong academic foundation and hands-on project experience, I am passionate about software development, data analysis, and creating impactful solutions.
 My diverse background includes military leadership experience and data analysis internship, demonstrating my ability to excel in both team-based and technical environments.

 ## Skills
 ### Programming Languages
 Java, Python, C, C#, Swift